-But obtaining referral traffic is not easy, especially if you are a newbie and/or you lack authority.
+But obtaining referral traffic on Google Analytics is not easy, especially if you are a newbie and/or you lack authority.
 And all of your referral traffic might not be legit.
-Sometimes, a lot of the total referral traffic you receive is nothing but spam.
+Sometimes, a lot of the total traffic you receive is nothing but referral spam.

 Before we discuss referral spam and how it affects your Google Analytics data, let’s take a closer look at what referral traffic is.

 The term “referral traffic,” is used to define people who visit your website after clicking on a direct link on another website.
 It is like getting other sites to recommend your brand, products, or content to their followers/readers.